alyssadurante/Galaxy-Design-System/content/atoms/colors.md

 ---
-title: "Syntax Highlighting"
+title: "Colors"
-metaTitle: "Syntax Highlighting is the meta title tag for this page"
+subtitle: ""
+metaTitle: "Galaxy Design System | Atoms > Colors"
 metaDescription: "This is the meta description for this page"
 ---